 Then there is the option of amnesties.
 Amnesties are a great idea in cases of illegal weapons and drugs.
-Owners can hand in substances, guns or knives with anonymity, and without repercussion.
+Owners can hand in substances, guns, or knives with anonymity and without repercussion.
 The same is true here with these prescription drugs.
 The U.S. Drug Enforcement Administration has its 15th National Prescription Drug Take-Back Day on April 28.
 A previous event included 5,321 collection sites, resulting in 912,300 pounds of unused medications.
-This is a staggering amount of medication no longer posing a risk.
+This staggering amount of medication no longer poses a risk.

 The Need For Improved Support for those Struggling With Addictions

 In some cases, this may all be too little too late.
-Many teenagers are already hooked on painkillers and Adderall because it was freely available and they didn’t know any better.
-This is where users need sympathetic, affordable and accessible support to deal with the addiction.
+Many teenagers are already hooked on painkillers and Adderall because it is freely available, and they don’t know any better.
+This is where users need sympathetic, affordable, and accessible support to deal with the addiction.
 Support must come on a national level with recognition of the illness, national programs, and continued insurance.

 Then there is the support on a local level.
 Local clinics need to treat teenagers without judgment.
 Schools and colleges need to look out for the signs of addiction and guide students and families.

-Both the US and UK government have slowly come around to the opioid epidemics sweeping their respective countries.
+Both the US and UK governments have slowly come around to the opioid epidemics sweeping their respective countries.
 There is hope that this will lead to improvements in all three areas covered above.